apitoolkit/apitoolkit-landing/content/docs/Quickstarts/NodeJS/Fastify.md

 ## Using apitoolkit to observe an axios based outgoing request

-Simply wrap your axios instance with the APIToolkit observeAvios function.
+Simply wrap your axios instance with the APIToolkit observeAxios function.

 ```typescript
 import APIToolkit, { observeAxios } from "apitoolkit-fastify";